FPSG-UIUC/nukemod/README.md

 # Overview

-`nukemod` is a kernel module that can be used to perform controlled side channel attacks (aka page-fault side-channel attacks) and to halt / resume user-space threads from the operating system.
+`nukemod` is a kernel module that can be used to perform controlled-channel attacks and to halt / resume user-space threads from the operating system.
 It is used in the paper:

 - _"Game of Threads: Enabling Asynchronous Poisoning Attacks"_ (__ASPLOS 2020__)